jambuur/APEDSK99/README.md

 Another valuable source of information has been Monthy Schmidt's excellent book "Technical Drive".

-Some things dreamed up for possible future APEDSK DSR versions are utilising the realtime clock on the SD card, dynamically mapping Disk-On-A-Disk images and switching DSR's from the main menu or TI BASIC.
+Some things dreamed up for possible future APEDSK DSR versions are utilising the realtime clock on the SD card, dynamically mapping DOAD images and switching DSR's from the main menu or TI BASIC.
 Switching DSR's would allow other Arduino peripherals to be used such as the Ethernet shield (tinytcp!)